We've all seen the promises! "This gadget will change your life!"

-First, let's take a look at the Veggetti Spiral Vegetable Cutter.
+First, let's take a look at how to use a Veggetti Spiral Vegetable Cutter.

 Anyone who suffers from gluten diseases such as Crohn’s or Celiacs Disease, often find themselves having to forego old favourites such as pasta dishes and some of the best summer side dishes, because the pasta replacements tend to be very expensive.